chenasraf/dart_script_runner/README.md

 scr my-script ...args
 ```

+You can also install this package as a dependency and build/run your own script lists. (but why
+would you?)

 ## Usage

+### Normal usage (config file)

 Add the `script_runner` config to your `pubspec.yaml` under `script_runner`, or alternatively you
 can use a separate config file named `script_runner.yaml` at the root of your project.